 Who benefits from this trumped-up rage?
 Only those whose grip on power is served by fomenting fear and chaos.
 The future will challenge us all.
 Those who work to divide us are simply fanning the flames.

 Our valley has plenty of divisions, but also incredible strength and generosity.
 Community spirit is shining through as we begin the hard work of recovery.
 The only way to survive wildfire, to survive COVID, to survive climate change, and to survive vigilante hatred, is to work together for the common good.
 Let us hope that this terrible year teaches us that lesson at last.

-Pepper Trail is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
-He is a naturalist and writer in Oregon.
+Pepper Trail is a contributor to Writers on the Range, writersontherange.com, a nonprofit dedicated to spurring lively conversation about the West.
+He is a conservation biologist and writer in Ashland, Oregon.